Hold it like you're bouncing on a trampoline in your third trimester.

-Gentle mindfulness during labor facilities the body naturally opening itself.
-These 3 tracks are designed to teach you to be calm and present in the moment, even during labor and birth.
+Relaxing and releasing control during labor allows your body to open and allow the birth process to happen.
+These 3 tracks teach you to be calm and present in the moment, even during the stress of labor and birth.
 Unlike many 2-3 minute birth meditations out there, they're long enough to actually be useful over hours of labor.

 These meditations are guided by my dear friend Sharon Green, an E-RYT500 Professional Kripalu Yoga teacher and licensed massage therapist with prenatal expertise.
-Her passion is to share with others how to reconnect with your self and your body through the interplay between breath and movement.
+Her passion is to share with others (especially pregnant moms) how to use the breath to connect your mind and body.

-These are the actual meditations I used during my child's birth, and they relaxed me and prepared me when I needed it most.
-I can't recommend this resource enough.
+These are the actual meditations I used during my child's birth, and they taught me to relax and let go when I needed to the most.

 Meditation for labor and birth